 How has Coronavirus Changed Behaviour?

 How will the Coronavirus crisis disrupt digital marketing and who will be the winners and losers?
 Coronavirus has already resulted in major changes in consumer and organisational behaviour.
-The UK and the USA are in lockdown and this is having a huge impact on how people use digital channels.
-Coronavirus is creating uncertainty and fear which can be a powerful driver for behavioural change.
-We have already seen:
+Many countries went into initial lockdowns and are now having to manage local lockdowns in response to spikes.
+Lockdown has had a huge impact on how people use digital channels.
+Coronavirus is also creating uncertainty and fear which can be a powerful driver for behavioural change.

-- An huge increase in remote working as governments encourage or impose social distancing.
+- A huge increase in remote working as governments encourage or impose social distancing.

 - An uplift in online sales for groceries and non-food goods.

-- Cancellation of all conferences, sporting events and other mass gatherings.
+- Cancellation of conferences, sporting events and other mass gatherings.

-- A collapse in international passenger numbers and a closure of international borders.
+- A collapse in international passenger numbers and quarantine for those who arrive from certain countries.